railcressall/belly-button-challenge/README.md

 # belly-button-challenge
 Module 14 Challenge

-- - PLEASE FIND ACTUAL CODE IN THE STATIC FOLDER TITLED "app.js"
+- - PLEASE FIND ACTUAL CODE IN THE STATIC/JS FOLDER TITLED "app.js"

 - **Bar Chart**: Displays the top 10 OTUs found in the selected individual.
 - **Bubble Chart**: Shows each sample with OTU IDs as x-values, sample values as y-values, and marker size and color.